 The first is the most obvious:

-They’ll introduce you to some new brands and styles that you probably wouldn’t have found on your own, which will help you expand both your watch collection and your knowledge of the industry, without having to invest any time or energy.
+So you can expand both your watch collection and your knowledge of the industry, without having to invest any time or energy.

-(And as someone who’s wasted a lot of time wandering around malls and department stores, that’s a pretty big plus, in my experience.)
+(And as someone who’s wasted a lot of time wandering around malls and department stores looking for good quality watches, that’s a pretty big plus, in my experience.)

 Second is the value they provide: